sofiamay/starwars-character-app/README.md

 - Number of pages : number = total characters /ENTRIES_PER_PAGE
 - Current Page: number

+### Total Characters

+A number set with an API call to swapi

 ### Characters

-1. totalCharacters
-2. currentCharacters: A list of characters.
+Structure determined by API schema using RDT Query.
 Each character has the following data, according to the Star Wars API schema:
     - name
     - height
     - mass